-In order to safeguard these expanding maritime instraddle the median line of their respective EEZ claims.
+In order to safeguard these expanding maritime interests, Beijing undertakes a multipronged approach.
+First, China officially seeks to implement a policy of shelving the more intractable sovereignty disputes when pursuing improved bilateral relations with the other claimants.
+A notable example of this is the 2008 agreement with Japan to shelve the maritime boundary issue in order to jointly develop the gas and oil fields that straddle the median line of their respective EEZ claims.
 At the same time, however, China also seeks to unilaterally develop its economic interests in the region.
-China's ing tensions with Japan as China develops areas imterests, Beijing undertakes a multi-pronged approach.
-First, China officially seeks to implement a policy of shelving the more intractable sovereignty disputes when pursuing improved bilateral relations with the other claimants.
-A notable example of this is the 2008 agreement with Japan to shelve the maritime boundary issue in order to jointly develop the gas and oil fields that economic development in the region may be exacerbatmediately adjacent to, if not just over, Japan's claimed waters.
+China's economic development in the region may be exacerbating tensions with Japan as China develops areas immediately adjacent to, if not just over, Japan's claimed waters.
 Finally, China also aims to improve its ability to defend its growing maritime interests.
 This method follows two paths.
 First, Beijing is rapidly improving the capabilities of its various maritime law enforcement agencies, which are often on the front lines of China's maritime disputes.
 Second, since at least the late 1980s, China has been modernizing and improving its naval forces, in part to defend its maritime interests.
 This decade long naval modernization process has allowed the Chinese navy to gradually expand its area of operations away from China's littoral, providing a growing buffer zone between China and any potential adversaries.